 As its name suggests, an anonymous proxy provides anonymity.
 Your IP address is not sent to the websites you visit.
 This lessens the possibility of identity theft and conceals your browsing activities.
-Do you become irritated every time you see a message on your screen that says, “Hot girls in your area”?
+Do you become irritated whenever you see a message on your screen that says, “Hot girls in your area”?

-However, websites are less likely to use specific ad targeting strategies while employing an anonymous server.
+However, websites are less likely to use specific ad-targeting strategies while employing an anonymous server.